How to remove yourself from data brokers

 3. 60–90 days later: Your full listing is back, sometimes with newer data than before.

 This is not the broker being malicious.
 It is the structural reality of how data aggregation works.
+When you opt out, you remove the output — not the input.
 The same public records that populated your profile the first time will populate it again.
-And again.
-And again.

-This is why ongoing monitoring is not optional — it is the core of the process.
+This is why ongoing monitoring is the core of the process, not an optional extra.
 A one-time removal gives you roughly 30–90 days of reduced exposure.
-Sustained removal requires sustained effort.
+Keeping it off requires keeping at it.

 Can you stop the sources?
 Partially.
 You can limit social media exposure and reduce purchase data sharing by opting out of loyalty programs.
 But you cannot remove yourself from voter rolls (without de-registering to vote), property records (without selling your home), or court records.
 The upstream sources are largely permanent and public.